krzychukula/krzychukula.github.com/Node.js Design Patterns.md

 Preinitialization queues: Using State pattern for uninitialized and initialized states.
 Commands are stored on the pending queue to be run when initialization completes.

+# Asynchronous baching and caching

+##batching
+- can be done using queue on top of the batched API. it's best used in high-load apps when API are slow.